Trismegiste/DokudokiBundle/README.md

 ## Why

-For two reasons, the first is fairly technical :

 Because, like the cake, "ODM is a lie".
 Turning MongoDB into an ORM-like abstraction is the worst thing you can do against a NoSQL database.